 I’ve lived in Colorado for over 20 years, and I hate riding the trainer.
-So I’ve learned how to ride in cold, often windy and/or wet, weather.
+So I’ve learned how to ride a bicycle in cold, often windy and/or wet, weather.
 In those conditions my metabolism revs up just to keep me warm!
 At any pace I’m burning more calories than I would be in the summer.

 If you are commuting or riding for fitness for up to an hour, then nutrition isn’t much of an issue.
 Eat before you ride and drink on the bike and after the ride.
 But for longer rides – and for winter riding – nutrition and hydration requirements are different.